UCAT EXAM ELIGIBILITY

 1. Retaking the UCAT:

 If you don’t perform as well as you hoped, you can retake the UCAT in future years.
 However, you can only take the exam once per year.
 Many candidates choose to retake the UCAT in the following year if they are applying to universities again.
-Keep in mind that medical schools generally do not accept UCAT scores from previous years, so you will need to retake the test if reapplying.
+Keep in mind that medical schools generally do not accept UCAT Score from previous years, so you will need to retake the test if reapplying.

 Country-Specific UCAT Requirements